 We are committed to providing a caring, friendly and safe environment for all of our pupils so they can learn in a relaxed and secure atmosphere.
 Well-being and involvement of every child is an integral part of our school life.
 We use Building Learning Power to encourage independence and positive relationships.

 Mrs Mewburn, our FLO, works alongside the class teachers to offer pastoral support to children.
 Examples of pastoral work include help with: difficulty with work, friendship issues, poor attendance, family break up, bereavement etc. One to One or small group sessions aim to encourage the child to feel safe and to communicate with a key member of staff.
 A range of strategies can also be suggested such as reward charts, visual timetables and feelings charts to support the child in their home environment.

 How Woodchurch CE Primary School will work with you to monitor your child’s needs

 At Woodchurch CE Primary School we have an open door policy and try to encourage family involvement at all stages of identifying and supporting children’s needs.
 Currently we hold parents’ evenings twice each academic year.
-Where there is a high level of support or assessment for a child, Mr Gawthorpe or Miss Harrington will meet with Parents to discuss progress and review targets.
+Where there is a high level of support or assessment for a child, Mrs Robinson or Miss Harrington will meet with parents to discuss progress and review targets.
 We work together during these meetings to provide practical support and strategies for the child and/or their family.